 Roots N Blues festival to require proof of vaccination against COVID-19

-Columbia's Roots N Blues festival joined a growing list of other events and venues to require attendees either provide proof of vaccination against COVID-19 or a negative COVID test to gain entry when the fest is held Sept.
+Columbia's Roots N Blues festival joined a growing list of events and venues to require attendees either provide proof of vaccination against COVID-19 or a negative test to gain entry when the fest is held Sept.
 24-26 in Stephens Lake Park.